wtsi-hgi/python-hgijson/README.md

 # Python 3 JSON Serialization
-Python 3 library for easily JSON encoding/decoding complex class-based Python models, using an arbitrary complex mapping schema.
+Python 3 library for easily JSON encoding/decoding complex class-based Python models, using an arbitrarily complex mapping schema.

 ## Features
 * Ability to create serializers and deserializers for complex class-based models using a mapping schema.
-* Works seamlessly with Python's in-built `json.dumps` and `json.loads` serialization methods - does not require the use of exotic "convert_to_json" methods.
+* Works seamlessly with Python's in-built `json.dumps` and `json.loads` serialization methods - does not require the use of exotic "convert_to_json"/"convert_from_json" methods.
-* Python models need not be coupled to the serialization process - models do not have to inherit from a particular superclass or implement an interface with a "to_json" (or similar) method.
+* Python models are not be coupled to the serialization process - models do not have to inherit from a particular superclass or implement an interface with a "to_json" (or similar) method.
 * JSON representations produced are not coupled to the Python model - an arbitrary mapping between the JSON and the model can be defined.
 * Simple to define serialization of subclasses, based on how superclasses are serialized.
-* Pure Python 3 - no XML or similar required to describe mappings, not using outdated Python 2.
+* Pure Python 3 - no DSL, XML or similar required to describe mappings, not using outdated Python 2.
 * Well tested.